Jodie Taylor: Club career

 Taylor played for various teams in the North American USL W-League and in Australia for Melbourne Victory.
 She returned to England in 2011, signing for Birmingham City, but moving to Lincoln Ladies on loan.
 After she scored two goals in six games, Lincoln wanted to keep Taylor for the 2012 FA WSL season.
 But she returned to her parent club Birmingham City following another off-season stint in Australia with Melbourne Victory.

-At the 2012 FA Women's Cup Final, Taylor scored in Birmingham's penalty shootout win over Chelsea.
-In January 2013, Taylor left Birmingham City for a one–year loan to Damallsvenskan team Kopparbergs/Göteborg FC.
+At the 2012 FA Women's Cup final, Taylor scored in Birmingham's penalty shootout win over Chelsea.
+In January 2013, Taylor left Birmingham City for a one–year loan to Damallsvenskan team Göteborg.
 She scored ten goals in ten games for Göteborg but left during the summer break, returning to England for personal reasons.
 In December 2013, she signed with the Washington Spirit for the 2014 National Women's Soccer League season.

-On 16 January 2015 the Portland Thorns FC acquired Taylor in a trade with the Washington Spirit in exchange for a 2015 second-round pick (No. 13 overall) and two-second-round picks in 2016.
+On 16 January 2015, the Portland Thorns FC acquired Taylor in a trade with the Washington Spirit in exchange for a 2015 second-round pick (No. 13 overall) and two-second-round picks in 2016.
 On 8 October 2015, defending W-League champions Canberra United announced that they had signed Taylor on loan, only for a recurrence of a knee injury to force her to pull out of the deal.